Labs64/laravel-boilerplate/README.md

 $ docker exec laravel-env ./dockerfiles/bin/prj-build.sh
 ```

-Now you can browse the site [http://localhost:80](http://localhost:80)  🙌
+Now you can browse the site at [http://localhost:80](http://localhost:80)  🙌

 ---